Product

 High A/R Days means more cash tied up in receivables, directly weakening free cash flow and liquidity.

-Linking to AR Turnover
+Linking to AR turnover

 A/R Days can also be expressed through AR Turnover: